 In January 2019, Pippa went to England to work with award-winning (Pleasance Indie Award for Best Theatre Show and Samuel Beckett Award shortlist) UK writer/performer Kit Redstone (Testosterone) on their new play The Fucking Garden: a wickedly dark and impishly mischievous reclamation of the Adam and Eve story.

-Currently, Pippa is on tour with her co-written show JULIET: A Revenge Comedy produced by Monster Theatre.
+For the summer of 2019, Pippa was on tour with her co-written show JULIET: A Revenge Comedy produced by Monster Theatre.
 Co-written with Monster Theatre’s Artistic Director Ryan Gladstone, and performed by Pippa, Ryan Gladstone and Carly Pokoradi.

 She is the former Artistic Associate with Pi theatre, the current co-artistic director of Speakeasy Theatre’s Pull Festival, a contributor to the Cultch, and the Associate Producer of Upintheair Theatre.